sercankulcu/sercankulcu.github.io/_teaching/algorithms.md

 ## Chapter 12: Greedy algorithms

-Greedy algorithms are a type of algorithm that makes decisions at each step based on the current state of the problem.
-Greedy algorithms are often used to solve problems that can be broken down into a sequence of decisions.
+Greedy algorithms build a solution incrementally by choosing the locally best available option at each step, without revisiting earlier decisions.
+They produce optimal solutions only when the problem satisfies suitable structural properties, such as the greedy-choice property and optimal substructure.

 - [🖼️Sunum-Açgözlü Algoritmalar (PDF)](../files/algorithms/slides/Bolum_12_Acgozlu.pdf)
 - [🗒️Lecture Notes (PDF)](../files/algorithms/Chapter_11_Greedy.pdf)